-- more ownership of decisions, processes, and changes, and
+- More ownership of decisions, processes, and changes

-But, sometimes, you get to create your own team.
-This can happen on special projects when you're pulling people from different departments, or when you are creating a new department.
+But sometimes, you get to create your own team.
+It can happen on special projects when you're pulling people from different departments, or when you are creating a new department.

 If you're in the situation where you get to create a team from scratch (or have the opportunity to add headcount to an existing group), here's how to create the best team possible.

-Identify the skills needed.
 You need to identify the soft skills as well as the hard skills you need.
 Will the employee need to communicate results and progress to senior management?
-Are there skills you need that aren't going to be obvious without hard thought?
+Are there skills you need that isn't going to be obvious without hard thought?
 For instance, if you're putting together a team to implement a new software system, you obviously need programmers.

 If you know you need super smart and independent workers, you know that you also need a person who can bring those independent workers together.
 Of course, you do.
 (That's generally the manager or team leader's job, but knowing your own limitations is critical to team building success.)